greencardamom/Numberof/README.md

 Installation
 ========

 1. Install BotWikiAwk following setup instructions.

-Add OAuth credentials to wikiget, see the [EDITSETUP](https://github.com/greencardamom/Wikiget/blob/master/EDITSETUP) instructions.
+2. Add OAuth credentials to wikiget (installed with BotWikiAwk), which is the utility that uploads pages to Commons.
+See [EDITSETUP](https://github.com/greencardamom/Wikiget/blob/master/EDITSETUP).

-2. Clone Numberof.
+3. Clone Numberof.
 For example: git clone https://github.com/greencardamom/Numberof

-3. Edit ~/BotWikiAwk/lib/botwiki.awk
+4. Edit ~/BotWikiAwk/lib/botwiki.awk

 	A. Set local URLs in section #1 and #2